icons8/lunacy-docs/docs/release-notes/lunacy-3.7.md

 ### **Changed**

 - Top panel layout changed
-- Property panel's tab selectors moved to bottom
+- Property panel's tab selectors moved to the bottom
-- Show distance indicator, when moving objects with arrow key and Alt is pressed
+- Show distance indicator, when moving objects with the arrow key and Alt is pressed

 ### **Bugs fixed**

-- Fixed bug, when click wasn't fired through invisible or masked objects
+- Fixed bug, when the click event wasn't fired through invisible or masked objects
 - Minor bug fixes